mathiasbynens/proposal-weakrefs/README.md

 fs.close();
 ```

-Note, it's not a good idea to *depend* on the `FinalizationGroup` ever calling the cleanup action, as this is inherently unreliable, as described at the beginning of this README.
+Note, it’s not a good idea to *depend* on the `FinalizationGroup` ever calling the cleanup action, as this is inherently unreliable, as described at the beginning of this README.
 However, it can be a reasonable fallback to handle the case where a resource was dropped on the floor due to a bug.
 If nothing references the file anymore, no one is going to close it!
 Just try not to rely on it.

 This code uses an additional feature of finalizers: unregistration.
 It works like this:

 - When registering the `FileStream` instance with the finalization group, a third argument is passed: the unregistration token.
 - The `FinalizationGroup.prototype.unregister` method is passed the unregistration token.
 - Afterwards, the cleanup callback is never called with the holdings of this `FileStream`.